Fairy Tales Up-to-Now

 Songs of Content 1st ed cover

-In April 1903, Ralph Erwin Gibbs was at his desk in his study when he heard a loud crack: a tree was falling over in his yard.
-Knowing his pet dog was out in the yard, he rushed outside to save it, but was himself killed by the falling tree.
+In April 1903, the young author Ralph Erwin Gibbs was at his desk in his study when he heard a loud crack: a tree was falling over in his yard.
+Knowing his pet dog was outside, he rushed outside to save it, but was himself killed by the falling tree.
 He was just 27 years old.

-Gibbs earned bachelor’s and master’s degrees in science at the University of California, Berkeley but became more interested in literature and poetry, and soon turned to writing full-time.
-In 1900 he became an assistant at the University Library and in the English department, where he became a protege of Charles Mills Gayley (1858-1932), professor of Classics and English.
-After Gibbs’s death, Gayley received the family’s permission to gather up the manuscripts and publish them.
-He also wrote a moving introduction to both Gibbs and his poetry.
+Gibbs was born in San Francisco on 22 March 1876 and attended public schools in Oakland.
+He graduated from the University of California in 1898, and continued on to earn a master’s degree in science in 1900.
+For some time, he had been writing stories and poems for two University publications, the Occident and the Magazine.
+He gradually became more interested in literature and poetry, and soon turned to writing full-time.
+In 1900, he became an assistant at the University Library and in the English department, where he became a protégé of Charles Mills Gayley (1858-1932), professor of Classics and English (and for whom Gayley Road on the UC campus is named).
+After Gibbs’s death, Gayley received the family’s permission to gather up the manuscripts and publish them as Songs of Content.
+In his moving introduction to Gibbs and his poetry, Gayley wrote:

 Ralph Erwin Gibbs